 Of course, real estate fees don’t work this way, but MERs do because they are charged every year.
 In the case of income taxes, you only pay tax on new money you earn during the year.
 Your savings aren’t taxed.
 But MERs get charged on the same money year after year taking bite after bite out of the same pot of money.

-In reading through Preet’s description, we encounter many percentages that seem harmlessly small.
-But, they add up.
-In his example, the MER is 2.5% per year.
-That leaves 97.5% of your money in your account after the first year.
+MER percentages seem harmlessly small, but they add up.
+For example, if the MER is 2.5% per year, this leaves 97.5% of your money in your account after the first year.
 In the second year, the MER is 2.5% of your remaining money.
 Now you’re left with about 95.1% of your money.

 The following chart illustrates how much of your money gets consumed by the MER over the years.
 We assume a starting value of $100,000 and that the investments held by the fund return 4% per year above inflation, which leaves about 1.5% after the MER is charged.